cypherpunk-academy/2064/en/061_1918_2023_Interrogation_1.md

 From the group: "Yes!", "Yes!", "Here!"

-Captain comes close to her face: "Well?
+The captain comes close to her face: "Well?
 Which would you prefer?
 One of them or your foot?"
 Hilde spits a big chunk of saliva in his face.